oswee/oswee/infra/ansible/README.md

 ### Molecule testing

-Use this evironment variable to get the colorfule molecule run output:
+Use this environment variable to get the colorful molecule run output:

 ```bash
 export PY_COLORS=1